pattacini/study-air-hockey/README.md

 The standard approach that recruits IK and head stabilization via inertial feedback tends to be slow if compared with the velocities at stake.
-To get around this problem, one could consider solving IK offline and thus running at full speed being liminted only by other low-level factors such as PID controllers.
+To get around this problem, one could consider solving IK offline and thus running at full speed being limited only by other low-level factors such as the performance of the PID controllers.

 The problem has been analyzed and tackled in the following [studies](#-studies).